feature-image

 ADVERTISEMENT

 From there, he found the rough a couple of more times before finally landing in the bunker.
 Hoge was already six shots in by this point and 94 feet away from the hole.
-Fortunately, he landed a great wedge shot 5 feet away from the cup.
-However, he ended up missing that too and had to two-putt it on the green.
-That ended up accounting for a total of nine strokes.
+Fortunately, he hit a great wedge shot that landed 5 feet from the cup.
+However, he ended up missing that too and had to two-putt it on the green, accounting for a total of nine strokes.
+Things didn’t exactly go in his favor after that either.

 ADVERTISEMENT